lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/7_save_results.md

 # Save Results
 ---
 This module consolidates and saves final processed results from the pipeline.
-It creates standardized output files for both whole dataset analysis and individual section analysis.

 ## Overview
 The save results step includes: